 - Paper MTAs could be signed by unauthorized parties (i.e., scientists) if they are unaware of their institution's policies for these agreements.

-- The signed MTA can be submitted to Addgene (3) either through email as a PDF file, or by fax.
+- The signed MTA can be submitted to Addgene (3) by uploading it to the Order Checklist page, via email as a PDF file, or by fax.

 - Addgene then reviews and processes the MTA once we receive it (4), which will then allow us to prepare the requested materials for shipment.

 Rather than the scientist handling each MTA, this option allows all agreements for an institution to be sent directly to the office authorized to approve them.